syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/No-Result-Found.md

 ## Customizing NoResultsFoundText

-The `NoResultsFoundTextColor` and `NoResultsFoundFont` are the properties used to customize the foreground color and font of the NoResultsFoundText.
+The `NoResultsFoundTextColor` and `NoResultsFoundFont` properties are used to customize the foreground color and font of the NoResultsFoundText.

 {% tabs %}